Why is sleep so important?

 There are a number of treatments for insomnia during pregnancy, and letting go of the stress in life is often all it takes to return to a normal sleeping pattern.

 Treatments for insomnia during pregnancy are often chosen based on the cause of the interrupted sleep.
 For instance, problems with heartburn and indigestion can be treated by eating more slowly, increasing water intake, and choosing foods that are easy to digest.

 If leg pain, headaches, or back pain are the primary cause, over-the-counter acetaminophen and warm compresses can help ease the pain enough to induce sleep.

 It is best to look for the root cause of sleep disturbances and work on those problems to counteract insomnia tendencies while pregnant.

 Pregnancy can affect a woman’s sleep patterns.
 Many women who sleep well at other times experience sleep disturbances during pregnancy.
-In a poll conducted by the National Sleep Foundation in 1998, 78 percent of women reported more sleep disturbances during pregnancy than at other times.
+In a poll conducted in 1998, 78 percent of women reported more sleep disturbances during pregnancy than at other times.
 Many women experience fatigue at various stages of pregnancy, but especially during the first and third trimester.

 In one study, researchers recruited 198 women between 6 and 20 weeks of gestation and asked them to complete a baseline sleep survey.
 The scientists then asked these same women to re-take the sleep survey while in the third trimester of pregnancy.
 Researchers found that, when compared to the baseline assessment, women slept about a half hour less each night, had a greater incidence of restless leg syndrome (RLS), and snored 5 percent more often in the third trimester.
 Overall poor sleep quality became more common as the women progressed through their pregnancies.